Rationalising Denominators 1: Fractional Powers

 We’ll start by defining a Power as a pair of numbers, which we’ll call a base and an exponent:

-The base can be any integer, i.e. a positive whole number, or a negative whole number, or zero.
+The base can be any natural number, i.e. a whole number which is either positive or zero.

 The exponent can be a Fraction (a numerator over a denominator), but must obey certain rules: